Black History Month Community Spotlight - Pastor Laurel Woodstock

 I hope that the name ‘United Kingdom’ will be a reflection in name and in nature, supporting the phrase ‘all lives matter’.
 I am hoping for unity regardless of colour, creed or nationality.
 I aspire to contribute to be a part of the great move of: ‘diversity becoming the core element of unity’.

-I think that Walsall will improve via a five-stage strategy using the acronym ‘UNITED’.
+I think that Walsall will improve via a six-stage strategy using the acronym ‘UNITED’.

 Understand its diverse community needs